jacksaegert/JackSTestSpot/TrainProject/README.md

   - Unoptimized
   - No longer receiving updates

- Inlcude this program now to make your system self-destruct from the extremely poor design of this program
+ Inlcude this program now to make your system self-destruct from the extremely poor design of this program!

 <img width="601" height="451" alt="Untitled Diagram drawio" src="https://github.com/user-attachments/assets/c5935a6b-cef0-4de7-a9c6-5bcc9cfcb48b" />